 Maple Sugaring Tours

-2023 Maple Sugaring Tour Schedule
+The 2023 Maple Sugaring Tour Season has ended.

 Freezing nights in the 20s and warm days in the 40s trigger the sugar maple sap run, which starts our sugaring season!